 Plywood that is a minimum of 5/8" thick (3/4" is preferable and recommended), installed with long edges at a right angle to 16" on center floor joists and staggered so that the end joints in adjacent panels meet over different joists.

-Nail at each bearing with 6d threaded or 8d common nails spaced 10" on center along intermediate joists lumber, laid diagonally over 16" center wooden joists.
+Nail at each bearing with 6d threaded or 8d common nails spaced 10" on center along intermediate joists

+1" x 4" to 6" wide, square edge, kiln dried coniferous lumber, laid diagonally over 16" center wooden joists.
 The ends of all boards should be cut parallel to the center of the joists for solid bearing.
 Face nail each board at every bearing on the joists with two nails (7d threaded or 8d common).